psu13/mutable-hakyll/posts/a-new-face.md

 1. Something is turing all the quote marks into "smart" quote marks.

 1. With the various changes the site can actually run mostly locally on any computer you want.
-So if you want your own personal copy you just have to pull it down and build it.
 This also makes spot testing changes to the site a lot easier since all of the navigation stays local now.
 I should have set things up like this before, but was too lazy.

 1. Now I can explain to people what the difference is between `let` binding and the `<-` operator in haskell.